133794m3r/cs50-web/capstone_project/README.md

 - Models are setup with many different relational types.
 - Challenges are shown via a modal-dialogue for the user upon clicking on one.
 - User control panel(simply lets them update their password right now)

+### Requirements.txt
+The cryptodome requirement is only there for the making of full RSA keys otherwise it's not needed.
+The functions are never called from within this repo itself.